Seyi38/Breast_Cancer_Prediction/README.md

 ### MODEL PEFORMANCE

 The Decision Tree model had the least perfomance on our dataset with a 94% accuracy score on the test set.
 3 malignant tumours were wrongly classified as benign while 4 benign tumors were wrongly classified as malignant.
+This is shown in the confusion matrix before.

 ![Confusion Matrix](https://github.com/Seyi38/Breast_Cancer_Prediction/blob/main/Images/DT_CMatrix.png)